What is the difference between Western Astrology and Vedic Astrology?

 All our lodgings allow you to prepare your meals.

 Our luxurious log home and lakefront condo are equipped with a full gourmet kitchen.
 Our studio is equipped with a kitchenette.
 Rooms in our lodge have access to a communal kitchenette equipped with a refrigerator, microwave, toaster oven and coffee maker.
 Also, you can find nice family restaurants close by in the town of Cheneville approximately 6 km away.
 Here you can also find many modern conveniences: supermarket, drugstore, bakery, walk-in clinic, post office and bank.
-For a romantic evening out, the Bistro in St-André-Avellin is just a 20-minute drive from the center.
+For a romantic evening out, Le Parissi in Chénéville or the Bistro in St-André-Avellin is just a 20-minute drive from the center.

 Where is Cheneville?